JoukoSalonen/AI-agent/AI-Generate-‐-AI-Agent-UpStreet-NPCs.md

 Make it super easy to make a new NPC that can bring UpStreet to life.

-Using 2 connect AI Agents we can output complex NPC's with certain abilities and skillsets.
+Using two sequentially connected AI Agents, we can output complex NPC's with certain abilities and skillsets.

+A single sentence is enough to generate complex NPCs

 ```mermaid
 graph TD;